sitespeedio/browsertime/README.md

 * *webdriver* -  The Selenium WebDriver object

 The helper object got three methods that you can use:
+* *navigate(URL)* - Use this if you want to use the exact way as Browsertime navigates to a new URL (same settings with pageCompleteCheck etc).
+But that URL will not be measured automatically.
+* *measure(URL)* - Start measuring and navigate to a new page in one go and measure.
-* *start()* - Use this when you want to start to measure a page.
+* *startMeasure()* - Use this when you want to start to measure a page.
 This will start the video and prepare everything to collect metrics.
-* *navigate(URL)* - Use this if you want to use the exact way as Browsertime navigates to a new URL (same settings with pageCompleteCheck etc)
-* *startAndNavigate(URL)* - Start measuring and navigate to a new page in one go.
+* *collect()* - Collect metrics for a page.

 The really simple version looks like this: